logo image Glasgow Home

 wiki/Kenny_Dalglish

 Jim Watt / born 1948 - World Champion Boxer.
-Watt was born in Bridgeton in Glasgow, and started Boxing at the James Murray's Cardowan amateur Boxing Club in Maryhill.
+Watt was born in Bridgeton in Glasgow, started Boxing at the James Murray's Cardowan amateur Boxing Club in Maryhill.
 He won the British Amateur Boxing Association in 1968 by beating John H Stracey, and won the World Lightweight title in 1979 by beating Alfredo Pitalua by knockout in round 12.
 His last Fight was a 15 round decision loss to Alexis Arguello in 1981.
 His most famous fight was on the 31st September 1973, against the Edinburgh Boxer Ken Buchanan.
 Buchanan won narrowly on points.
 Jim Watt has since been working as a Boxing Commentator, and After Dinner Speaker.

 wiki/Jim_Watt_%28boxer%29

 William Billy Connolly / born 1942 - Comedian, Musician, Presenter, and Actor.
 Connolly was born at 69 Dover Street in the Anderston area of Glasgow.
 From the age of 16, he worked as a Boilermaker at Alexander Stephen and Sons Shipyard in Linthouse, just west of Govan.
-Connolly began a career as a Folk Singer in the late 1960s, and started performing as a Comedian in the early 1970s, becoming one of the top Comedians in the World.
+Connolly began a career as a Folk Singer in the late 1960s, then started performing as a Comedian in the early 1970s, becoming one of the top Comedians in the World.
 He married the Australian Pamela Stephenson in 1989, she was well known in the UK as a Comedian in the TV show - Not The Nine O'Clock News.

 wiki/Billy_Connolly

 Sir Alex Ferguson / born 1941 - Football Player and Manager.
 Ferguson was born in Shieldhall Road in Govan, and grew up on Govan Road.
-He started his Football Career as an amateur with Queens Park, at the age of 16, and worked in the local Shipyards.
+He started his Football Career as an amateur with Queens Park, at the age of 16, while working in the local Shipyards.
 His best playing days as a Professional, were with Dunfermline and Rangers from 1964 to 1970.
 He retired from playing when at Ayr United in 1974.
 Alex Ferguson went on to become the most famous Football Manager in Britain, winning 49 trophies with St Mirren, Aberdeen and Manchester United.
 He retired from Football in 2013, probably to spend more time on his favourite pastime, Horse Racing.

 wiki/Alex_Ferguson